+INFORMATION, NETWORK AND DATA SECURITY

+adoption of information security programs.
+Security breach notification statutes created an incentive for businesses to address security concerns, both for public and customer relations reasons and because the notice itself potentially may invite attention from regulators and class action lawyers).
+In addition, as analyzed in section 27.04[6], numerous state statutes now require or create incentives for companies to adopt written information security programs.317 The growing list of state data security statutes catalogued in other subsections of section 27.04 and California's enactment of the California Consumer Privacy Act,318 as well as international developments, including in the European Union,319 have made data security considerations top of mind for inhouse counsel and C level executives, even in companies that themselves may not have designated a formal Chief Information Security Officer (CISO).

-Without specific guidelines-such as those applied to financial institutions and covered health care entities under federal law-what constitutes adequate or reasonable conduct ultimately may present a fact question in litigation.
-The absence of safe harbors for businesses outside of the health care and financial services industries means that even businesses that implement the latest security technologies and industry "best practices" may be forced to defend themselves in litigation if a security breach occurs.
-As the cases discussed in this section illustrate, whether a claim for a breach is viable may depend on whether consumers are injured, which companies cannot easily control, and whether risk of loss provisions are addressed in contracts with vendors, banks, insurers and others, which a company may be able to influence, depending on its negotiating position and diligence in auditing its security-related agreements.
+The absence of broad safe harbors from litigation for businesses outside of the health care and financial services industries means that even businesses that implement the latest security technologies and industry "best practices" may be forced to defend themselves in litigation if a security breach occurs.
+As the cases discussed in this section illustrate, whether a claim for a breach is viable may depend on whether consumers are injured, which companies cannot easily control, and whether risk of loss provisions are addressed in contracts with vendors, banks, insurers and others, which a company may be able to influence, depending on its negotiating position and diligence in auditing its securityrelated agreements.

-A company may limit its risk of litigation by entering into contracts with binding arbitration provisions and class action waivers, at least to the extent that there is privity of contract with the plaintiffs in any putative class action suit.
-While class action waivers are not universally enforceable as
+A company may limit its risk of putative class action litigation by entering into contracts with binding arbitration provisions320 (including class action waivers, which outside of arbitration are not necessarily enforceable, depending on the

+Pub.
+1/2020

+27 - 303

+317See supra § 27.04[6].